 Sometimes these questions are harder to answer than you might expect.
 The SJU Career Development Office has resources to help you.
-Career Assessment tools such as The Strong Interest Inventory and the Myers Briggs Type Indicator are useful for self-discovery.
-If you would like to learn more, call (610-660-3100) or email (firstname.lastname@example.org) Career Development to schedule an appointment with a career counselor.
+Career Assessment tools such as the Focus 2 Career Assessment and the Myers Briggs Type Indicator are useful for self-discovery.
+If you would like to learn more, visit their website and/or email the Career Development Center to schedule an appointment with a career counselor.

-Develop a list of majors that you would like to explore.
-Consider how your strengths, interests, and goals compare with possible majors – you will naturally gravitate towards some majors and eliminate others.
+Develop a list of majors/minors that you would like to explore.
+Consider how your skills, interests, values, and goals fit with programs you are considering.

-Some questions to consider as you investigate majors:
+Some questions to consider as you investigate majors/minors:

-- How many courses are required to complete this major?
+- What courses are required to complete this major?
 Can I do this within a four-year plan?

-- Is it possible to double major or complete a minor in Arts & Sciences?
+- Is it possible to double major or complete a minor?